Meltingly tender slow-cooked pork hocks with sauerkraut, a German classic recipe perfect for cooking in the slow cooker.

 Pork hocks or knuckles:

-- They are the same thing, the end part of the shank above the foot and ankle of the pig.
-The connective tissues melt during the cooking process, making the meat sticky and tender and adding flavor.
+- They are the same thing: the end part of the shank above the pig's foot and ankle.
+The connective tissues melt during cooking, making the meat sticky and tender and adding flavor.

 - You will need 2 large pork hocks, a total weight of about 1.5 – 2 kg/ 3.3 – 4.4 oz.
 This amount should be enough to feed four people.